carlo-monti/EarCoach/README.md

 The app code is structured as follows:
 - **Main**: is the only activity and its work is mainly to update the graphical UI.
 It creates a new Teacher object that handles all the job.
 - **Teacher**: is the real "main" class and it uses three objects to interact with the user speaking, playing and listening (Speech, Synth, Vosk).
-- **Speech**: handles the text-to-speech job by using TextToSpeech library and to play an earcon (a simple sound to indicate that the speech has ended and that the listening is starting).
-It has few self-explanatory methods (speak,stop,playEarcon).
+- **Speech**: handles the text-to-speech job by using [TextToSpeech library](https://developer.android.com/reference/android/speech/tts/TextToSpeech) and to play an earcon (a simple sound to indicate that the speech has ended and that the listening is starting).
+It has few self-explanatory methods (*speak*,*stop*,*playEarcon*).
 - **Synth**: handles the musical part of the job.
 It uses the [MidiDriver library](https://github.com/billthefarmer/mididriver) that simply send MIDI commands to the android internal general midi synth.
 - **Vosk**: handles the speech-to-text job.
 It uses the [Vosk library](https://alphacephei.com/vosk/) and it has been modified to accept only some words that are set with the *setAcceptedKeywords* method.